-- The input format for tables can now be specified in the load window (via a selection box) or on the command line (using the "-f" flag).
-FITS files and VOTables can still be identified automatically (i.e. it's not necessary to specify format in this case) but ASCII tables cannot: you must now specify the format when loading ASCII tables.
-This change allows better error messages and support for more text-like formats. - Algebraic expressions referencing row subsets now use the underscore character ("\") rather than the hash character ("#") to indicate a subset ID. - Classes containing user-supplied functions for algebraic expressions are now specified using the properties "jel.classes" and "jel.classes.activation", not "gnu.jel.static.classes". - The default output format for FITS tables is now the so-called "FITS-plus" format, which has a BINTABLE in its first extension as before, but the text of a VOTable stored in its primary HDU.
+• The input format for tables can now be specified in the load window (via a selection box) or on the command line (using the "-f" flag).
+FITS files and VOTables can still be

+- Algebraic expressions referencing row subsets now use the underscore character ("\") rather than the hash character ("#") to indicate a subset ID. - Classes containing user-supplied functions for algebraic expressions are now specified using the properties "jel.classes" and "jel.classes.activation", not "gnu.jel.static.classes". - The default output format for FITS tables is now the so-called "FITS-plus" format, which has a BINTABLE in its first extension as before, but the text of a VOTable stored in its primary HDU.
 This can store more metadata for TOPCAT, but should behave just the same for other FITS-compatible applications.
 The old behaviour can be restored if desired by specifying "FITS-basic" format.